MuhametSHEHU/SplittingData/README.md

 # Scikit-Learn Library
 ## Splitting the data using Scikit-Learn library into Test and Train data.
-### Fit the data with K-NN and Logistic Regression
+### Fitting the data with K-NN and Logistic Regression
 #### Calculating Accuracy Score